-The CBA introduces a 180-day liquidity requirement whereby the cover pool must include sufficient substitute assets to meet the maximum net outflow connected to the covered bonds during the upcoming 180-day period.
+Under the CBA, the cover pool must continuously contain sufficient substitute assets (liquid assets) to meet the maximum net outflow related to the covered bonds during the upcoming 180-day period.
 We understand that in calculating the net outflow related to the covered bonds, issuers may consider the extension of the maturity.